 Elgin Crescent

-Elgin Crescent runs from the iconic Portobello Road to Clarendon Road.
-It is one of the most photogenic streets in Notting Hill, lined with various colored homes.
 It is also one of the most expensive streets in London, along with the nearby Lansdowne Road, with properties selling for an average of nearly £5 million.
-I guess I’ll just continue to admire them from the outside.
+I guess I’ll just continue to admire them from the outside!

 Lansdowne Road